Jhonny Serrudo

 Jhonny Serrudo Quispe (born 14 September 1981) is a Bolivian football manager and former player.
-He is the current manager of Petrolero.
+He is the current manager of 1º de Mayo de Trinidad.

 Career

 Serrudo played for local sides before retiring in 2016 with Atlético Sucre.
 He started his managerial career with the same club in the same year, and subsequently managed Deportivo Alemán in the 2018 season.

 Serrudo was appointed manager of Fancesa in 2019, narrowly missing out promotion in 2020.
 He took over Universitario de Sucre in 2021, and renewed with the club after leading them to the Primera División.

 On 1 May 2022, Serrudo was sacked by La "U".